Twisted Deformation Quantization of Algebraic Varieties (Survey): DG Lie Algebras and Deformations

-It is well known that star products on $C[[\hbar]]$ are controlled by the shifted Hochschild cochain complex; this was essentially shown already in \cite{Ge}.
-Since $\mcal{D}_{\mrm{poly}}(C)$ is quasi-isomorphic to the shifted Hochschild cochain complex (cf.\ \cite{Ye3}), it follows that any star product is gauge equivalent to a differential star product.
-Therefore the DG Lie algebra $\mcal{D}_{\mrm{poly}}(C)$ in fact controls all star products.
+The proof of Theorem \ref{thm:diff} goes like this: it is well known that star products on $C[[\hbar]]$ are controlled by the shifted Hochschild cochain complex; this was essentially shown already in \cite{Ge}.
+We know that the inclusion of the DG Lie algebra $\mcal{D}_{\mrm{poly}}(C)$ into the shifted Hochschild cochain complex is quasi-isomorphism (cf.\ \cite{Ye3}).
+This, together with the Equivalence Theorem (see below), implies part (1) of Theorem \ref{thm:diff}.
+Part (2) is a direct calculation.